 Kazan has embarked on a number of environmental development, or urban greenery projects, with the aim of improving the city through architecture, landscaping and by creating public gardens and recreational areas.
 These public improvement projects not only beautify the city, they also have a positive influence on the users’ behaviour.
 The city noted that in areas where the projects have been completed, people take greater care of the environment and no longer leave rubbish in the parks.

-Kazan waterfront © Kazan
+Kazan waterfront © City of Kazan

-The rejuvenated Bulak River © Kazan
+The rejuvenated Bulak River © City of Kazan

-Millennium Park © Kazan
+Millennium Park © City of Kazan

-The Kazan Family Centre is a distinctive building in the shape of a cauldron, created by Russian sculptor Dashi Namdakov.
+The Kazan Family Centre is a distinctive building in the shape of a cauldron, created by sculptor Dashi Namdakov.
 It serves as both a venue for wedding solemnisations, as well as a symbol of marriage and family life.
 The centre has seen celebrations of renewed vows between couples who have been married for over 50 years, and frequently organises activities that promote family life.
 The success of the centre’s push for marriage and family life can be seen in the city’s increasing child birth rates, multiple child births, and less divorces.

-Kazan Family Centre © Kazan
+Kazan Family Centre © City of Kazan

 Perpetuating religious diversity